-The 3 Basic Rules for Writing HTML
+The 3 Ground Rules for Writing HTML

-1. Respect syntax and semantics
+1. Respect Syntax and Semantics

-In other words: Validate your code and use markup according to its purposes.
+In other words: Validate your code and use markup according to its purpose.
 For validation there are validators, and both syntax and semantics are explained in specifications.
 Many advantages spring out of respecting syntax and semantics.
 Most notably, avoiding a few accessibility pitfalls and being professional.

-In other words: Avoid presentational and behavioral elements and attributes, avoid presentational and behavorial ID and class names, avoid linking off to too many style sheets and scripts, avoid screwing up file names, etc. pp. Markup changes continue to be most expensive.
+In other words: Avoid presentational and behavioral elements and attributes, avoid presentational and behavorial ID and class names, avoid linking off to too many style sheets and scripts, avoid screwing up file names, &c. pp. Markup changes continue to be most expensive.
 Separation of concerns is the only option you have to write markup that is reusable and maintainable.

 Bonus

-Comments
+Comments (Closed)

-Mmm… For me, specifications are not for a learning purpose, but for implementors.
+For me, specifications are not for a learning purpose, but for implementors.
 Something is missing for teaching how to use the semantics.

 Your second point can be discussed, if someone try to learn HTML 4 and you tell him “don’t use because it is a presentational element” then he try to learn HTML5 and ba-zing!
-He’s lost with which is now semantic
+He’s lost with which is now semantic đŸ˜Š.

-.You may know, but I’m not quite right with the third point.
+You may know, but I’m not quite right with the third point.

 If I’d have to summarised your points with words : 1) be coherent, 2) think future, 3) KISS